-Changes of benefit terms - A new benefit tier was added for members joining the System on and after July 1, 2009.
-A one-time 3% payment was granted to certain retirees and beneficiaries effective July 2016.
+Changes of benefit terms -

+- A new benefit tier was added for members joining the System on and after July 1, 2009. - A one-time 3% payment was granted to certain retirees and beneficiaries effective July 2016. - A one-time 3% payment was granted to certain retirees and beneficiaries effective July 2017.